Turing patterns resulting from a Sturm-Liouville problem: Linear Turing analysis for spatially varying diffusion

+We numerically solve (\ref{eqn:schnakenberg}) with $a=0.289$ and $b=1.49$, and with (\ref{eqn:dcS}) we calculate $d_c$ yielding $d_c =0.02735$.
+For Legendre diffusion, $k$ is an integer; therefore we choose $k_c = 3, 11, 19$ and from (\ref{eqn:lcS2}) the corresponding value of the scale parameter $\eta$ is calculated.
+This yields $\eta =1.11571$, $\eta = 12.2729$ and $\eta = 35.3311$.
+Note that for homogeneous diffusion, $k_c$ is given by (\ref{eqn:lcS}), for which we have $k_c = 3.4641$, $k_c = 11.4891$ and $k_c = 19.4936$, respectively.
+In Fig. \ref{fig:1Dcomparison}, patterns obtained at $T=1000$ seconds with Legendre diffusion are compared with those obtained with homogeneous diffusion for the values given above.

-Notice that for $\eta = 1.11571$ and $\eta = 12.2729$ no pattern with homogeneous diffusion is formed, but for Legendre diffusion patterns with the expected spatial modes are produced.
-For $\eta = 35.3310$ both patterns are formed with the expected spatial mode and the changes in wavelength in the case of Legendre diffusion is noticeable.
+Note that for the first two values of $\eta$, no pattern with homogeneous diffusion is formed however, for Legendre, diffusion patterns with the expected spatial modes are produced.
+For $\eta = 35.3310$ both patterns are formed with the expected spatial mode and the changes in wavelength in the case of Legendre diffusion is also observed.